 The members of the Judicial Council shall be appointed to take office no later than two (2) weeks after the beginning of the fall term.
 Any vacancies shall be filled within two (2) weeks of the resignation.

-The Chief Justice of the Judicial Council shall be appointed by the President of the Student Government Association from the five (5) members with approval of a majority vote of the Senate.
+The Chief Justice of the Judicial Council shall be appointed by a majority vote of the Judicial Council serving during the Spring semester with approval of a majority vote of the Senate.

+The Associate Chief Justice shall be appointed by the Chief Justice and approved by a majority vote of the Senate.

+Each member of the Judicial Council shall serve for the duration of their academic career provided they maintain requirements of the office.

 All Judicial Council records and minutes shall be posted for two (2) weeks and then filed in the Student Government Association office.

+Duties of the Chief Justice.

 The Chief Justice of the Judicial Council shall:

 Be the presiding officer of the Judicial Council.